 Thousands of kids from the five boroughs and across the entire metro area will take to the baseball diamond this season, but if they are not careful, they could end up injured.
 This fun and informative workshop will help keep a group of these future all-stars safe and less prone to injury.

-David Altchek, M.D., Orthopaedic Surgeon, Sports Medicine and Shoulder Service, Hospital for Special Surgery, and NY Mets Baseball Medical Director: Dr. Altchek has helped Major Leaguers and now he'll help Little Leaguers play it safe.
+David Altchek, M.D., Orthopaedic Surgeon, Sports Medicine Service, Hospital for Special Surgery, and NY Mets Baseball Medical Director: Dr. Altchek has helped Major Leaguers and now he'll help Little Leaguers play it safe.